YunoRock/yunoconfig/README.md

 For the rest:

 * Docker implies the developers to control what's going on on your system: they control the configuration, installation and provide a "somewhat usable" interface to use their applications.
-Instead of giving a clear way to install things, this tool provides a way to push the developer's environment.
+Instead of giving a clear way to install things, this tool gives developers a way to push their own environment into your system.
 This encourages not to care about security, good development practices and documentation.
-Also, this is a hell of more complex than just starting an application, like how we done this in UNIX.
+Also, this is a hell of more complex than just starting an application.
+We do not deny any positive points, but Docker is not the way we want to achieve our goal.
 * Flatpak helps you follow bleeding-edge versions of applications, stability may vary.
 * SNAP is like Flatpak: another packaging system in addition to your OS one.

 Finally, most of the problems these applications try to solve come from bad packaging system or management.
 We just don't want to support legacy systems, your OS will be updated regularly.
 Do not worry about having the latest versions of your programs.

+> Sane principle: rely on the fewest components.
+They have to be simple.
+A kernel, a simple init, a simple service management that mostly only keep track of the PID of your service, services that only read their configuration files, work on few defined directories, write simple logs in text files and may have a database.
+That is simplicity.

 Here a simple table with our arguments against the use of these programs: